MacDevelopment/MacDevelopment/README.md

 Hey there 👋

-I am currently a Developer and Media Manager at [Pluton](https://pluto-dev.com).
+I am currently a Developer and Manager at [Pluton](https://pluto-dev.com).
 I also partner with [BotGhost](https://botghost.com/?via=mac) for your Discord bots.

 p.s., if you weren't a dev before ai, you aren't now, either 😏